|“If people cannot write well,

 The writing workshop begins with a mini-lesson of five to thirty minutes and continues with independent writing, during which time I circulate among writers and meet with individuals or small groups.
 At any point during the writing workshop, students may share their written work in progress and receive constructive feedback from their peers and me.
 The writing workshop may conclude with this oral student sharing of written work, with a group discussion of what writers accomplished or what problems emerged, with my observations, or with a follow-up to the mini-lesson.
 The writing workshop is a quiet and productive period.
 Writing is thinking so silence is needed to help all writers think and write well.
 The only noise besides pencils moving across paper is the quiet talking that occurs during writing conferences.
 During the writing workshop, students develop most of their own writing projects, even during genre studies, writing passionately about what matters most to them.

 The writing workshop mini-lessons provide a writing course of study.
 They draw on a combination of impromptu lessons based on student need and lessons that incorporate key writing instruction critical for every sixth grade student.
-This year’s mini-lessons have been amassed from a wide variety of sources over the past two decades, but the core of most of the lessons has been informed by Nancie Atwell’s work with junior high school writers and generously shared in her books, In the Middle: New Understandings about Writing, Reading, and Learning and Lessons that Change Writers, and by the work of Old Adobe Union School District’s writing liaison group, with whom I worked to help enhance our Wonders of Writing program.
+This year’s mini-lessons have been amassed from a wide variety of sources over the past two decades, but the core of most of the lessons has been informed by Nancie Atwell’s work with junior high school writers and generously shared in her books, In the Middle: New Understandings about Writing, Reading, and Learning and Lessons that Change Writers.
+Other key resources have been the Resources for Teaching Writing developed by Lucy Calkins with her colleagues from the Reading and Writing Project, as well as the work of Old Adobe Union School District’s writing liaison group, with whom I worked to help enhance our Wonders of Writing program.

 The mini-lessons fall into four distinct categories: lessons about topics, lessons about principles of writing, lessons about genres, and lessons about conventions (please note that sometimes conventions will be taught out of the context of writing mini-lessons as separate grammar lessons).
 Each day’s mini-lesson is akin to a group writing conference, where students share problems they are having as writers, determine solutions to writing problems, evaluate examples of outstanding writing, learn strategies for developing topics, learn and try different genres of writing, develop and experiment with literary techniques, and gain a better mastery and understanding of conventions.